golang/website/_content/doc/modules/gomod-ref.md

 These properties include:

 * The current module's **module path**.
-This serves as both its location and unique identifier, when combined with its version number.
+This should be a location from which the module can be down loaded by Go tools, such as the module code's repository location.
+This serves as a unique identifier, when combined with the module's version number.
 It is also the prefix of the package path for all packages in the module.
+For more about how Go locates the module, see the
+<a href="/ref/mod#vcs-find">Go Modules Reference</a>.
 * The minimum **version of Go** required by the current module.
 * A list of minimum versions of other **modules required** by the current module.
 * Instructions, optionally, to **replace** a required module with another